Origin and History of Dragon Boat Festival

 Origin Story about State Advisor Wu Zixu (559 - 484 BC)

-In some places of Jiangsu and Zhejiang Provinces, there is a long history of Dragon Boat Festival celebration to commemorate Wu Zixu, a loyal statesman to his sovereign in Spring and Autumn Period (770 - 476 BC).
+In some places of Jiangsu and Zhejiang Provinces, the Dragon Boat Festival history was dated to the time of Wu Zixu in Spring and Autumn Period (770 - 476 BC).
+Wu Zixu was a loyal statesman to his sovereign.
 His father and brother were killed by the King of Chu, so he sought refuge in Wu Kingdom and help the King crusade against Chu King.
 After defeating Chu, a new Wu emperor Fuchai came to the throne after his father's death, but he didn't value Wu Zixu's talents.
 He was convinced of other treacherous courtiers' slanders about Wu Zixu's guilt of treason, and eventually, Wu Zixu was forced to commit suicide with a sword.
 His body was thrown into river on the fifth day of May on lunar calendar.
 To engrave his loyalty and spirit, people fixed the day in honor of him.

 Commemorating Patriotic Poet Qu Yuan (340 - 278 BC)

 Among all the Dragon Boat Festival origins, the legend story about Qu Yuan is the most popular one, which is widely regarded as the real origin.

 Qu Yuan was an outstanding patriotic poet as well as politician in late Warring States Period.
 After witnessing the collapse of his country, Chu State, he was unwilling to give himself up to other countries.